titembaatar/homelab/docs/proxmox/cluster.md

-# ⚙️ Proxmox VE Cluster Setup Guide
+# ⚙️ Proxmox VE Cluster
 This document outlines the steps to create the Proxmox VE cluster (`Khuleg Baatar`) and configure the necessary storage resources within the Datacenter view.